JiLabUCBerkeley/FACED2PFM2p0-analysis/README.md

 You can also directly `import` the scripts into your project and use their functions for your own data processing.

+## Expected run time
+Typically, execution of the analysis function should be completed within a few seconds.

 ## Installation for data acquisition software
 Check the "README" file in the FACEDDataAcquisition directory for installation instructions.